AriFordsham/GHCWiki/hsyl20/sealedbindings.md

   -- force the evaluation of `r` before storing it in `MyValue` "box"
 ```

-* Keep a memory region alive:
+* Keep a memory region alive

 ```haskell
 do